-In the proposed model mixing occurs at the level of perturbation theory.
+In the proposed model the mixing occurs at the level of perturbation theory.
 So there is no need to carry out the diagonalization procedure and to introduce the mixing matrix into the interaction Lagrangian explicitly.
 It is obvious that the transition probabilities, obtained in this way, will oscillate.
-However, at least the transition probabilities obtained in a tree approximation will be completely coincide with the predictions of the conventional approach at distances from the source that are small compared with the lengths of oscillations.
+However, at least the transition probabilities obtained in the tree approximation will completely coincide with the predictions of the conventional approach at the distances from the source that are small compared with the oscillation lengths.

 In the following sections we apply the results to the description of neutrino oscillations.
 In Section \ref{M.3} we check that the formulas describing the neutrino oscillations are independent of the type of the mass states, i.e. of the choice of the plane-wave basis in ${\cal{H}}_{m,1/2}^{(\nu)}$.
-In Section \ref{M.4} we calculate the probability of the pion decay and check that the probability of creation of one or another flavor state essentially depends on the types of the mass states of which the flavor states are constructed.
+In Section \ref{M.4} we calculate the probability of the pion decay and check that the probability of the production of one or another flavor state essentially depends on the types of the mass states of which the flavor states are constructed.
 A single flavor state is produced only when it is composed of the mass states with the same canonical momentum.
-Thus, we come to the conclusion that the phenomenological theory of oscillations based on the ideas of Pontecorvo is a very good approximation for quantum field theory.
+Thus, we come to the conclusion that the phenomenological theory of high energy neutrino oscillations based on the ideas of Pontecorvo is a very good approximation for quantum field theory.

-\section{SPACES OF WAVE FUNCTIONS}
+\section{Spaces of wave functions}

 Let us assume that the neutrinos, the charged leptons, the down- and up-type quarks are elements of different multiplets.
 For each multiplet we consider a space $ {\cal{H}}_{m ,1/2} $, which is the direct sum of the Dirac representation spaces for the Poincar\'{e} group with fixed (positive) frequency and equal values of the Casimir operator formed from the canonical momentum operators squared.
 Since the experimental data indicate that there are three generations of particles,